fossfreedom/coverart-search-providers/README.md

 2. When a search provider finds a cover, stop further searches
 3. find and extract embedded covers in MP3, M4A, FLAC & Ogg files
 4. API to embed coverart in MP3, M4A, FLAC & Ogg files
+5. External interface to find covers for artists

 v0.9.1 Bug-Fixes